-530 5.4 C-US in summer
+5.4 C-US in summer

-In comparison to C-EU in summer, cyclones occur climatologically more frequently and atmospheric rivers less frequently in C-US (Fig. 12b), and cyclones, warm conveyor belts and atmospheric rivers are less efficient and anticyclones are more efficient (Fig. 12c).
-In contrast to C-EU in both seasons and to C-US in winter, anticyclones play a more dominant role for the seasonal precipitation (Fig. 12d), which is obvious for the wettest summer (Fig. 12d), which occurred in 1984 and registered

-- 535 about 315 mm rain compared to 155 mm in the climatology.
-Temperatures on all days in the wettest summer are colder than normal, however, wet days are only marginally colder than wet days in normal seasons (Fig. 12a).
+In comparison to C-EU in summer, cyclones occur climatologically more frequently and atmospheric rivers less frequently in C-US (Fig. 12b), and cyclones, warm conveyor belts, and atmospheric rivers are less efficient and anticyclones more efficient (Fig. 12c).
+In contrast to C-EU in both seasons and to C-US in winter, anticyclones play a more dominant role for the seasonal precipitation (Fig. 12d), which is obvious for the wettest summer (Fig. 12d), which occurred in 1984 and registered about 315 mm rain compared to 155 mm in the climatology.
+Temperatures on all days in the wettest summer are colder than normal; however, wet days are only marginally colder than wet days in normal seasons (Fig. 12a).
 Although the frequencies of all weather systems change for the anomalous seasons (Fig. 12b), the precipitation efficiency appears to be the driving factor for the precipitation anomaly (Fig. 12c).
-For instance, cyclones, warm conveyor belts and atmospheric rivers occur less frequently, however, because the precipitation efficiency is substantially increased, they contribute more to the seasonal precipitation than - 540 in normal seasons (Fig. 12d).
+For instance, cyclones, warm conveyor belts, and atmospheric rivers occur less frequently; however, because the precipitation efficiency is substantially increased, they contribute more to the seasonal precipitation than in normal seasons (Fig. 12d).
 Overall, the influence of anticyclones and the "NO" system category is strongest for the total seasonal precipitation in the wettest season (Fig. 12d).
-The driest summer in 2011 with only about 30 mm rain is warmer than normal and the very few wet days are slightly warmer than normal (Fig. 12a).
-Similar to the wettest season, the frequencies of some weather systems change (Fig. 12b), but they are all very dry (Fig. 12c,d).
+The driest summer in 2011 with only about 30 mm rain is warmer than normal, and the very few wet days are slightly warmer than normal (Fig. 12a).
+Similar to the wettest season, the frequencies of some weather systems change (Fig. 12b), but they are all very dry (Fig. 12c, d).
 Hence, the anomalous seasons in C-US in summer are also largely determined by an increase or decrease in the precipitation efficiency, similar to winter.

-545 6 Conclusions
+6 Conclusions

-The co-variability of daily and seasonal-mean surface temperature and precipitation has received much attention in the recent years but the role of weather systems in this relationship has not been investigated yet.
+The co-variability in daily and seasonal mean surface temperature and precipitation has received much attention in recent years, but the role of weather systems in this relationship has not been investigated yet.
 We therefore first quantified whether wet days (days with precipitation above the 95th percentile) are predominantly warm or cold and then examined the relative frequencies of weather systems on these wet days as a function of temperature.
-We applied this methodology to a 39-year ERA5 climatology and to selected regions for studying processes during the wettest and driest seasons, respectively.
-We briefly

-550 ERA5 climatology and to selected regions for studying processes during the wettest and driest seasons, respectively.
-We be summarise the results of our study by addressing our research questions.
+We applied this methodology to a 39-year ERA5 climatology and to selected regions for studying processes during the wettest and driest seasons.
+We briefly summarize the results of our study by addressing our research questions.

 1. Does intense precipitation typically occur on the colder or on the warmer days of a season?

 Intense precipitation in winter in most regions occurs predominantly on warmer days, especially at high latitudes, whereas in the Mediterranean area and central US, intense precipitation falls predominantly on colder days.
-In summer, intense rain falls mostly on colder days, especially in areas close to dry summer climates, e.g. in the latitude band 35-45°N over Eurasia, but also in humid summer climates like the eastern US.
+In summer, intense rain falls mostly on colder days, especially in areas close to dry summer climates, e.g. in the latitude band $35-45^{\circ}$ N over Eurasia, but also in humid summer climates like the eastern US.
 Only the high latitudes of the North Pacific and North Atlantic are dominated by intense precipitation on warmer days also in summer.